msanft/homepage/content/blog/hxp-38c3-web-fajny-jagazyn.md

 }
 ```

-A proper explanation and solve script in the writeup of the challenge author. [^2]
+A proper explanation and solve script can be found in the writeup of the challenge author. [^2]

 All-in-all, this was a very interesting challenge.
-Even though having very little attack surface, the vulnerability still didn't stood out to experienced web
+Although having very little attack surface, the vulnerability still didn't stood out to experienced web
-players, showing that such critical code paths should be analyzed with utmost care (and that you probably shouldn't serve a key-value store for everybody on your
+players, showing that such critical code paths need to be analyzed with utmost care (and that you probably shouldn't serve a key-value store for everybody on your
 full file system, lol).

 Thanks for reading!